brian6484/brian6484.github.io/_posts/querydsl/2023-06-08-noPropertyFoundForEntity.md

 ---
 layout: post
-title: error no property “some_method_name” not found for type “entity”
+title: error no property "some_method_name" not found for type "entity"
 category: Querydsl
 tags:
   - Querydsl